Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Sparse Coverage Functions with Big Sets

-Thus, we satisfy \cref{eq:big-sets-LLL-condition}.
-Applying the constructive Lov\'{a}sz Local Lemma of \cref{lem:big-sets-LLL}, we can compute a $k$-coloring~$\chi'$ such that all sets~$P \in \Pp$ are $k$-rainbow sets with respect to~$\chi'$ in polynomial time.
-This concludes the proof. \end{proof}
+where the last inequality holds for all $k\geq2$ and $t\geq1$.
+Therefore, we can compute in polynomial time a $k$-coloring~$\chi'$ such that no bad event occurs.
+In particular, all sets~$P \in \Pp$ and therefore also all sets $S\in \Ss$ are $k$-rainbow sets with respect to~$\chi'$. \end{proof}

 \cref{thm:big-sets-discrepancy} is the immediate consequence of \cref{lem:big-sets-LLL-zero-discrepancy-k-colors}.

 \begin{proof}[Proof of \cref{thm:big-sets-discrepancy}] By \cref{lem:big-sets-LLL-zero-discrepancy-k-colors}, we can compute a $k$-coloring $\chi:[n]\rightarrow[k]$ where each set~$S \in \Ss$ is a $k$-rainbow set in polynomial time.
 Hence, it holds that